eskildsen/google-ctf-2018/chals/catchat/writeup.md

     grecaptcha
         .execute(recaptcha_id, {action: 'report'})
         .then((token) => send('/report ' + token));
-}, 5000)
+}, 10000)
 ```

-Now an admin will join the room every 5th second.
+Now an admin will join the room every 10th second.
 No need for manual hard work.

 ## Exploit chain
-Now we assemple the whole thing into our automated exploit.
+Now we assemple the whole thing into our exploit.
 To sum up, we do the following:

 1. Make the admin join the room using ```/report```
 2. Join the chat with a user with our payload as the username